Stephen M. Schaetzel

-Steve is an experienced and skilled IP litigator.
-He has been involved in more than 100 IP cases, and has served as lead counsel before both trial and appellate courts.
-He has appeared frequently before the Northern District of Georgia, and has appeared in District and Appellate Courts in the Fourth Circuit, the Fifth Circuit and the Eleventh Circuit.
-Steve has appeared in the Eastern District of Texas, the Eastern District of Virginia and other jurisdictions recognized for IP cases.
-He has obtained and defended temporary restraining orders and preliminary injunctions, presented Markman hearings, and briefed and argued summary judgment motions.
-Steve has also represented clients before the Trademark Trial and Appeal Board, having been involved in dozens of oppositions.
+Steve is an experienced and skilled IP litigator with a national practice.
+He has been involved in more than 100 IP cases, and has served as lead counsel before both many trial and appellate courts.
+He has appeared frequently before the Northern District of Georgia, the Eastern and Northern Districts of Texas, the Eastern District of Virginia, the Northern District of Illinois, the Eastern District of Michigan, the District of Colorado, the Southern District of New York, the Central and Northern Districts of California, the Southern District of Florida and other jurisdictions recognized for IP cases.
+On an appellate level, he has appeared before the Fourth Circuit, the Tenth Circuit, the Eleventh Circuit and, most frequently, before the Federal Circuit in Washington, DC.
+He has obtained and defended temporary restraining orders and preliminary injunctions, presented Markman hearings, and briefed and argued many dispositive motions, including multiple summary judgment motions.
+Steve has also represented clients before the Trademark Trial and Appeal Board, having been involved in dozens of trademark oppositions.
 Steve served as lead counsel for the Applicant in the largest contested registration proceeding ever litigated before the TTAB and the Federal Circuit.
-Steve has also appeared repeatedly before the Federal Circuit Court of Appeals in Washington, DC.

 - ChemFree Corporation v.
-J Walter, Inc – represented Defendant J. Walter in patent infringement action involving bioremediating parts washers, successfully invalidated all claims of four asserted patents (case under appeal);
+J Walter, Inc – represented Defendant J. Walter in patent infringement action involving bioremediating parts washers, successfully invalidated all claims of four asserted patents.

 - Tommy Hilfiger v.
-Goody’s – awarded a permanent injunction, damages ($9,000,000) and attorneys fees in a counterfeiting case;
+Goody’s – awarded a permanent injunction and damages ($9,000,000) and attorneys’ fees in a counterfeiting case.

 - Fred Hutchinson Cancer Research Center v.
-Scidera, Inc. – represented defendant in patent infringement case that settled after extensive discovery and Markman hearing; and
+Scidera, Inc. – represented defendant in patent infringement case that settled after extensive discovery and Markman hearing regarding animal DNA testing procedure.

 - 1-800-Adept, Inc. v.
 Enterprise Rent-A-Car Company, et al. – represented logistics/delivery company in Eastern District of Texas in patent infringement case.